department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="text">

-You’re in: Class IIB
+You’re in Class IIB.

-You may qualify for: A 1-time course of dental care that a VA dental care provider concludes you need to:
+You may qualify for a 1-time course of dental care that a VA dental care provider concludes you need to:

 - Relieve pain, **or**
 - Get a job, **or**